kheller18/data-structures-algorithms/questions/JavaScript.md

       ```

 8. What is the difference between Set and WeakSet in ES6?
-     + Set: By using the Set() class, users can define an array-like heterogeneous iterable object, which will consist of distinct values.
+     + `Set()`: By using the Set() class, users can define an array-like heterogeneous iterable object, which will consist of distinct values.
 The elements should not just be distinct by values but also by types. i.e. "2" and 2 will be considered as different.
        ```
        var set1= new Set([0, 1, 2]);